When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Royal Canin Sphynx

-We love that this is one of the only breed-specific cat foods we could find for the Sphynx.
+We love that this is one of the only breed-specific cat foods available for the Sphynx.
 That being said, this is better for adults and may be harder to digest because it does not have whole animal protein as the first ingredient.
 For those looking for a breed-specific formula, this is a reasonable choice from a well-known company.

 Nutrition is one of the key elements of a cat’s development and health throughout their entire life.
-Regardless of breed, cats should always be fed a diet made from the best quality ingredients that provide them with animal proteins.
-Owners who are concerned that their fur babies are not getting proper nutrition, are uninterested in eating, or are having other dietary issues should consult with their veterinarian.
-It may also be helpful to seek out a pet nutritionist, especially because of the digestive issues that the Sphynx breed is known to have.
+Regardless of breed, cats need a diet made from the best quality ingredients that provide them with animal proteins.
+Owners who worry that their purr babies are not getting proper nutrition, are uninterested in eating, or are having other dietary issues should consult with their veterinarian.
+It may also be helpful to seek out a pet nutritionist, especially because of the digestive issues that the Sphynx breed is likely to have.
 Remember, owning a cat is a wonderful privilege and a great responsibility.
 It is up to owners to make sure that these cats are getting everything they need from their food.